aviel08/devart-template/project_posts/2014-03-18-Interaction.md

-The imagined interaction scenario consists of 3 steps:

-1.The user approaches the monolith
-2.A second user is prompted to interact
-3.Face swapping begins

-It is important to emphasise that the face swapping effect must be gradual.
-Making a subtle transition will help both users to embrace their new face as their own, since it will pass unnoticed for a while, and reinforce the artistic concept.
+The succession of both users interaction is decribed as "A" and "B."

 ![Interaction](../project_images/interaction.jpg?raw=true "Interaction")